 I'm just a gamer who came to ModDB to break into modding community.

-I am an amateur writer and a game designer wannabe, plus I make some mods for TES and Neverwinter, tho I never finished any of them :) I'm 19.
-My interests are focusing mostly around sci-fi and fantasy, my favourite universes being Elder Scrolls, Halo, Mass Effect and Star Wars.
+I am an amateur writer and a game designer wannabe, plus I make some mods.
+I'm 20.
+My interests are focusing mostly around sci-fi and fantasy, my favourite universes being Elder Scrolls, Halo and Mass Effect.